dbbs-lab/cerebellar-models/docs/source/pf-purkinje.rst

 Purkinje cells
 ----------

-* Purkinje cells dendridic trees lie on parasaggital planes (for us the saggital plane is the xy plane).
+* Purkinje cells dendridic trees lie on parasagittal planes (for us the sagittal plane is the xy plane).

   * Since their parallel fibers length is of about 2mm :ref:`[Huang et al., 2006]<pf-purkinje-biblio>`, in :ref:`[Casali et al., 2019]<pf-purkinje-biblio>` they are assumed to extend for the entire simulation volume.
 Therefore it is sufficient to check whether their x coordinate falls into the dendritic tree.